Trouble Shooting Corvette Bose Gold

 |Car Stereo Repair Home | Car Stereo Removal | BOSE Repair | FAQ | Shipping | Top 10 | About Us|

 Your Corvette Bose Gold Systems

 This Corvette Bose Gold system has six different pieces: The AM/FM/Cass and/or CD in dash, four Bose enclosures with speakers and amplifiers, and a CDM (Control Data Module) box.
 This CDM box is referred to as the Tuner or Receiver.
 You may need a voltmeter or a test light for troubleshooting.
 We have instructions posted to the website for Stereo, CDM, Bose Amplifier and Speaker Removal of all the equipment in this system.

 How do you trouble shoot this system?
 First, check all the fuses.
 All fuses are mentioned at our Introduction to Troubleshooting.
-The 1990-1992 Corvette Bose Gold system is the most troublesome.
+The most common problem with this system is the CDM box.

 Setting the Clock

 Turn ignition on, car stereo off.
 Display on car stereo should show time.
 Push the set button on the face of the stereo.
 Green light at button will illuminate.
 Use the tune DOWN button for HOURS, tune UP button for MINUTES.

 Checking the CDM Box, Power Antenna Relay and Connector

 The CDM box and power antenna relay are located behind the passenger seat, below the insert in the pocket.
 If you are experiencing intermittent stereo and/or antenna problems, start here first!
 The drain at the bottom of this pocket may become clogged causing the pocket to fill with water.